WP-for-Church/Sermon-Manager/readme.txt

 2. Sermon Files

 == Changelog ==
+= 2.3.3 =
+* Fix a typo in "Sort by Preacher" table column
+* Fix a PHP warning when a sermon is created with Service Type set to "None"

 = 2.3.2 =
 * Allow displaying of audio and video at the same time
 * Fix new audio player conflicting with other elements